 Transfer Services

-- Assistance with accessing online resources
+- Assisting with accessing online resources

 To ensure that your credits will transfer to four-year colleges/universities, KCC participates in the Illinois Articulation Initiative (IAI), a statewide transfer agreement for general education courses.